Take a Free ASVAB Practice Test

 - Every resource on this site, including the ASVAB practice tests, is completely free.

-- Each practice test section contains enough questions that the test can be retaken and will be different each time, so you can practice the ASVAB as many times as you need to.
+- Each practice ASVAB test section contains enough questions that the test can be retaken and will be different each time, so you can practice the test as many times as you need to.

-- Our practice tests follow the same format and structure as the computerized version of the ASVAB test, which is known as the CAT-ASVAB.
+- Our ASVAB practice tests follow the same format and structure as the computerized version of the real test, which is known as the CAT-ASVAB.
 The tests have the same number of questions, the same types of questions and are timed just like the actual test.

 History of the ASVAB Test

 For almost a century, the U.S. military has been a pioneer in the field of using aptitude tests to evaluate an individual’s potential for service.
 The organization also uses the test to determine aptitude for various military occupational specialties (MOS).
 The use of aptitude tests began during World War I. While the group-administered Army Alpha test measured verbal and numerical ability as well as general knowledge, the Army Beta test was used to evaluate illiterate, unschooled and non-English speaking volunteers and draftees.
 The Army and Navy General Classifications Tests replaced the Alpha and Beta tests as a means to measure cognitive ability during World War II.
 The results of these tests, as well as additional classification exams, were used to assign recruits to a particular MOS.